Fire making: Archaeology

-Evidence for fire making dates to at least the early Middle Paleolithic, with dozens of Neanderthal hand axes from France exhibiting use-wear traces suggesting these tools were struck with the mineral pyrite to produce sparks around 50,000 years ago.
+The earliest evidence for fire-making dates to about 400,000 years ago at a Neanderthal site in eastern England where burnt soil was found along with fire-cracked flint handaxes and two fragments of iron pyrite, used to strike sparks with flint.
+The next oldest evidence comes from around 50,000 years ago and later, when evidence for fire making can be found in dozens of Neanderthal hand axes from France exhibiting use-wear traces suggesting these tools were struck with the mineral pyrite to produce sparks.
 At the Neolithic site of La Draga, researchers have found that fungi were used as tinder.
 Hearths are one of the most common features found at archaeological sites. Ötzi, a well-preserved natural mummy of a man who lived in the Ötztal Alps between 3400 and 3100 BCE, carried material to make a fire (tinder fungus along with flint and pyrite for creating sparks).

 Material

 Fires start from increasing tinder's temperature until it combusts.
 Tinder is a material that combusts first (as an ember or flame) and in doing so heats other material (heavier tinder, twigs, kindling, etc.) until it burns (as a flame).
 Fine tinder is characterized by its ability to combust from a spark, friction, or other action from the below methods.

-Many forms of tinder are available – charcloth is preferred by many; tinder fungus and other species such as Phellinus igniarius have been used as firestarter; most friction methods using wood generate their own fine tinder; today a pile of magnesium or ferrocerium shavings is common; and a moisture-resistant DIY tinder features cotton balls impregnated with petroleum jelly.
+Many forms of tinder are available: charcloth is preferred by many, while tinder fungus and other species such as Phellinus igniarius have been used as firestarter.
+Most friction methods using wood generate their own fine tinder.
+A pile of magnesium or ferrocerium shavings is common, and a moisture-resistant DIY tinder features cotton balls impregnated with petroleum jelly.
 A feather stick can be made from available branches or twigs with a knife.